Skip to main content

 WineTypeFlavor Profile

-RetsinaWhitePine resin notes — love it or hate it
+RetsinaWhitePine resin notes — you’ll either love it or hate it.
+I love it.

 #

-3. Ask about the grapes Greece has 300+ indigenous grape varieties.
-Your guide can explain what makes each unique.
+3. Ask about the grapes Greece has over 300 indigenous grape varieties.
+Your guide can explain what makes each one unique, and it’s fascinating stuff.
+You’ll go home with stories that make you sound incredibly cultured at dinner parties.

-4. Buy direct Winery prices are often 30-40% less than retail.
-Most can ship bottles home.
+4. Buy direct at the winery Winery prices are typically 30-40% less than retail.
+Most wineries can ship bottles internationally too.
+I always end up buying more than I planned — you’ve been warned.

 💡

 Pro tip: Agiorgitiko reds are incredibly food-friendly.
-Ask for a bottle recommendation to take home — they pair perfectly with lamb, pasta, and grilled vegetables.
+Ask your guide for a bottle recommendation to bring home — they pair beautifully with lamb, pasta, grilled vegetables, and basically everything.

 Frequently Asked Questions